LorisSigrist/zocker/README.md

 	.generate();
 ```

-`.supply` takes two arguments;
-1. A reference to the sub-schema you want to match.
-You can get it on `schema.shape`.
-2. The value you want to return.

-> Zocker will not enforce that the supplied value is valid
+> Note: Zocker will not enforce that the supplied value is valid

 ### Customizing the generation process